evgenyneu/evgenii.com/files/2016/08/card_experiment/index.md

   }

   /**
-   * Shuffles the deck and runs the experiment.
+   * Shuffles the deck and runs the experiment many times.
    */
+  function repeatTheExperiment() {
+    var shuffledDeck = originalDeck.slice();

+    // Vounteer shuffles the deck
+    var shuffledDeckVolunteer = shuffleArray(shuffledDeck);

+    // Make a copy of volunteer's deck, it will be used later by the magician var shuffledDeckMagician = shuffledDeckVolunteer.slice();

+    // Volunteer picks a random number between 1 and 10 var randomNumber = getRandomInt(1,10);

+    // Volunteer deals the cards
+    var lastCardVolunteer = dealCards(shuffledDeckVolunteer, randomNumber);

+    // Magician deals the cards starting with 1 var lastCardMagician = dealCards(shuffledDeckMagician, 1);

+    var len = shuffledDeckVolunteer.length;
+    updateSuccessRate("volunteer: " + lastCardVolunteer + " magician: " + lastCardMagician);
+  }

-  function runExperiment() {
+  function runExperimentManyTimes() {
     var shuffledDeck = originalDeck.slice();

     // Vounteer shuffles the deck